sirensolutions/siren-join/README.md

 * The `filterjoin` includes a circuit breaker to prevent OOME when joining a field with a large number of unique values.
 As a rule of thumb, the maximum amount of unique values transferred across the shards should be around 50 to 100M when using bloom encoding, 5 to 10M when using long or integer encoding.
+It is recommended to configure a `maxTermsPerShard` limit if the attribute defined by the `path` parameter contains a larger number of values.

 ## Acknowledgement